 Snowdon by Day

 Climb Wales tallest mountain and take in the beautiful surroundings as you trek to beat dementia.
-On arrival you'll receive brunch before you begin your challenge and will be greeted with an early dinner once you are back down.
+On arrival you'll receive breakfast before you begin your challenge and will be greeted with an early dinner once you are back down.

 Fancy a midnight challenge?
 We also have a Snowdon by Night trek.